decenter2021/quadruple-tank-setup/README.md

 The Quadruple-Tank Setup is thoroughly described in
 </p>
 <p align="justify">
-<a href="">Pedroso, L., Batista, P. (2022) Reproducible Low-cost Flexible Quadruple-Tank Process Experimental Setup for Control Educators, Practitioners, and Researchers [not published yet]</a>
+<a href="https://www.sciencedirect.com/science/article/pii/S0959152422001524">L. Pedroso, P. Batista, Reproducible low-cost flexible quadruple-tank process experimental setup for control educators, practitioners, and researchers, Journal of Process Control.
+118 (2022) 82–94.</a>  | <a href="https://github.com/decenter2021/quadruple-tank-setup/files/9508256/lpedroso_pbatista_jpc.pdf">[Download PDF]</a>
 </p>

-If you use this repository, reference the publication above.
+If you use this repository, please [reference](#-references) the publication above.